Usetrace is helping teams to ship code continuously — with confidence.

 In an effort to make high-quality releases often, LeadDesk had previously tried to reduce repetitive testing on many occasions.
 “We had tried different test frameworks to automate our UI testing,” says Teemu Haikala, LeadDesk’s QA Lead.
 “However, scripting and maintaining tests were too time-consuming for us.”
 Having examined several alternatives, LeadDesk’s team discovered Usetrace, a codeless test automation tool based on Selenium.
 “Usetrace’s new approach to testing appeared promising, and we decided to try how it would work for us.
 After a successful trial, we made a one-year deal.”

 Today, LeadDesk automates the top 50 use cases for its call center software with Usetrace.
-Each time LeadDesk’s developers make a new update, the tests are run to check that the software works in different browsers, such as Google Chrome and Internet Explorer.
+Each time LeadDesk’s developers make a new update, the tests are run to check that the software works in different browsers, such as Google Chrome and Firefox.
 The test results are then automatically sent to LeadDesk’s team via e-mail.

 As a result of testing with Usetrace, LeadDesk’s manual testing work has decreased by 20%.
 Furthermore, the time spent on testing each upcoming release has been cut by half.
 “As Usetrace tests part of the core features automatically every day, our testers save hours of their time for each software release we make,” Haikala explains.
 Through combined time savings from increased automation and a shift from Scrum to Kanban, LeadDesk has also shortened its release cycle from three weeks to only one week.
 Meanwhile, the number of reported UI bugs has dropped by 50%.
 “Our customers get improvements quicker than before with fewer reported UI bugs.
 Thanks to the automation, we can focus on testing new features instead of checking old features over and over again.
 This enhances both testing speed and release quality.”